 But if Prime Minister Justin Trudeau and his newly-elected Liberal government come up with a “different attitude” toward resolving the 21-year-old lawsuit, “we’ll certainly take that into account,” Roger Townshend said in a telephone interview.

-He preferred not to speculate about the possibility that “different attitude” might lead to an offer to negotiate a settlement rather than have the legal process continue, leading to a trial.
+He preferred not to speculate about the possibility that “different attitude” might lead to an offer to negotiate a settlement rather than have the case proceed to trial.
 He also declined to say if that was indeed something he and his Saugeen Ojibway clients were hoping might happen.

-Townshend, who was coincidentally at the Saugeen First Nation offices when he called, noted the federal Justice department has said it is reviewing all the litigation it is involved in; and that no doubt includes the Saugeen Ojibway matter.
+Townshend, who was coincidentally at the Saugeen First Nation offices when he returned my call, noted the federal Justice department has said it is reviewing all the litigation it is involved in; and that no doubt includes the Saugeen Ojibway matter.

 The newly-named federal Ministry of Indigenous and Northern Affairs has been involved in numerous Aboriginal land claims in a settlement process that goes back to 1973.
 Many claims have been settled, but many are still in process across the country.

 In this area, the Saugeen First Nation and Chippewas of Nawash First Nation are jointly called the Saugeen Ojibway.
 After years of negotiations aimed at settling issues stemming from 1836 and 1854 treaties, they took the unusual step in 1994 of filing a lawsuit in the Ontario Superior Court of Justice.
 It claims the Crown breached its “fiduciary,” or trust obligations as set out in the 1854, Treaty 72, involving the “surrender” of most of the now-former Saugeen Ojibway lands on the Bruce Peninsula, formerly known as the Saugeen Peninsula.

 Under the terms of that treaty the surrendered land was to be sold by the Crown and the money put in trust funds for the benefit of the two First Nations.